5ucur/hex-sitelen-lasin/README.md

 Takes input once run or via stdin, outputs in text or bytes to stdout, or in bytes to a binary file.
 Doesn't implement the Tokex full stop conversion as of yet.

-Coded in good faith that all input will be valid toki pona and nothing else.
-Therefore, all wrong output is due to wrong input (garbage in, garbage out), and the _user's_ problem (also see license).
+Since v1.1, checks for non-toki pona characters and skips them.
+Regardless, all wrong output is due to wrong input (garbage in, garbage out), and the _user's_ problem (also see license).

 v1.1 new features:
 - Checking for non-toki pona characters